parksben/think-bayes/README.md

 # think-bayes

-A thinkBayes library for javascript environment.
+A Think-Bayes library for ES and node.js environment.

 In progress...